 Da Vinci Schools use primarily online teaching materials and primary and secondary texts for our courses.
 We do not utilize textbooks, and do not have a textbook adoption list.

-Textbooks and Instructional Materials Year and month in which data were collected: Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption Science Laboratory Equipment N/A The textbooks listed are from most recent adoption: N/A
+Textbooks and Instructional Materials

+Year and month in which data were collected:

+Core Curriculum Area Textbooks and Instructional Materials/Year of Adoption Reading/Language Arts
-Note: Cells with N/A values do not require data.

 School Facility Conditions and Planned Improvements (Most Recent Year)